The $110,000 Illusion: Why Vanguard’s “Average” Retirement Balance Misleads Most Workers

 Why the Average Distorts

 The same dynamic plays out in 401(k) data.
 Vanguard explicitly notes that the median “represents the typical participant: Half of all participants had balances above the median, and half had balances below.”
-The average, by contrast, “is indicative of participants at about the 75th percentile,” meaning roughly 75% of workers have balances below it.
+The average, by contrast, “is indicative of participants at about the 75th percentile,” meaning roughly 75% of workers have balances below that figure.

 Where the Skew Comes From